adon-cloudcannon/landing-page-test/src/collections/posts/cloudcannon-the-official-cms-partner-of-eleventy.md

 ### Eleventy 3.0 alpha

 While we’re over here being excited about everything, we’re also really looking forward to Eleventy’s 3.0 alpha release in the coming weeks.
-We’ll let Zach fill you in on the forthcoming features and changes, but for obvious (lean web) reasons we’re excited to see what’s coming — largely based on the Eleventy community feedback survey.
+We’ll let Zach fill you in on the forthcoming features and changes, but for obvious (lean web) reasons we’re excited to see what’s coming — largely based on the <a target="_blank" rel="noopener" href="https://www.11ty.dev/blog/community-survey-results/">Eleventy community feedback survey</a>.

 ## Here’s to the future of the (lean) web!